Where Does My Property Go After I Die?

 Avoiding Probate Court: Joint Property Ownership and Death Beneficiaries

-Assets that permit you to designate a beneficiary upon death are called “death benefits."
+Assets that permit you to designate a beneficiary upon death are called "death benefits."
 They may also avoid estate administration.
+It is typical for retirement accounts, such as IRAs, to pass through beneficiary designations.

 Avoiding Probate Court: Revocable Living Trust